conan-io/docs/reference/tools/layout.rst

 - ``basic_layout()``: :ref:`a very basic layout for a generic project <conan_tools_basic_layout>`

 The pre-defined layouts define the Conanfile ``.folders`` and ``.cpp`` attributes with typical values.
-To check which are the values set by these pre-defined layouts please check the reference for the :ref:`layout()<reference_conanfile_methods_layout>` method.
+To check which values are set by these pre-defined layouts please check the reference for the :ref:`layout()<reference_conanfile_methods_layout>` method.
 For example in the ``cmake_layout()`` the source folder is  called ``"."``, meaning that Conan will expect the sources in the same directory where the conanfile is (most likely the project root,